az0977776/eau2/report/doc.md

 This layer provides abstractions like the distributed dataframe and arrays.

 ### Distributed DataFrame and Column
 A DataFrame represents multiple columns of data that each hold a specific type (`String`, `double`, `int`, `bool`).
 A column holds chunks that each hold actual values.
-A dataframe object does not actually hold the values directly; there are two layers of indirection needed when accessing a value inside a dataframe.
+A dataframe object does not actually hold the values in the columns directly.
+There is a lookup process when accessing data inside the dataframe.

-A dataframe holds keys to its columns and a column holds keys to its chunks.
-When accessing a value inside a dataframe, there will be two key-value store lookups.
-The first lookup is getting the column from the key-value store using the column key and the second lookup is getting the chunk from the key-value store using the chunk key.
-Then there is a final access to get the value in the chunk.
+A dataframe can hold multiple columns and each column holds keys to its chunks that are stored within the key-value store.
+When accessing a value inside a dataframe, the dataframe finds the correct column and finds the correct chunk inside that column.
+Then, the dataframe looks for the chunk in the key-value store by using the key for the chunk and gets the value it wants from that chunk.

 ## Application Layer